datairahub/politicsdb-api/README.md

 ### Update institutions

-Get or update institutions.
-The following data are obtained:
+Create or update institutions from file.
+The following data is fetched:

 ```
 Institution: